isabella232/website-27/docs/reference/all/source/includes/_events_ardrone3.md

 * uid (string): Unique Id of the accessory.<br/>
 This id is unique by accessory_type.<br/>
 * swVersion (string): Software Version of the accessory.<br/>
-* listFlags (u8): List entry attribute Bitfield.<br/>
-0x01: First: indicate it's the first element of the list.<br/>
-0x02: Last: indicate it's the last element of the list.<br/>
-0x04: Empty: indicate the list is empty (implies First/Last).
-All other arguments should be ignored.<br/>
-0x08: Remove: This value should be removed from the existing list.<br/>

 Triggered at connection or when an accessory is connected.<br/>